HomeLatest NewsStartupsRobotics startup CynLr secures $10 million Series A funding from Pavestone and Athera

 CynLr, which specialises in robotics for flexible manufacturing, plans to double its team from 60 to 120, with a focus on expanding its research and software development teams as well as its business, marketing, and sales divisions across India, the United States, and Switzerland.

-Bengaluru-based startup said that investment follows strong interest in its flagship technology, CyRo, which has reportedly received positive feedback from manufacturers keen to adopt for low-volume, customised production.
+Bengaluru-based startup said that investment follows strong interest in its flagship technology, CyRo, which has reportedly received positive feedback from manufacturers keen to adopt automation for low-volume, customised production.

 Advertisement